Associated Training Services: History

 Klabacka started the Diesel Truck Driver Training School on eighty acres of land ten miles from Madison, Wisconsin in 1963, the organization still maintains its primary office and training facilities at the location.
 ATS was founded in 1996 as an affiliate of Diesel Truck Driver Training School.
-Since its formation, Associated Training Services has become a nationally recognized school has expanded its course offerings.
+Since its formation, Associated Training Services has become a nationally recognized school and has expanded its course offerings.

 Training programs

 Heavy Equipment Training

 Associated Training Services provides training in following types of heavy equipment.